 2. Physical damage insurance.

-Physical damage insurance will help you get your truck back to work if it ever gets damaged.
+Physical damage insurance can help you get your truck back to work if it ever gets damaged.
 (Since your truck is a significant investment, it’s important to protect it.)

-- Collision coverage will pay to repair or replace your flatbed truck if you’re ever in an accident (or if you ever collide with something else.)
+- Collision coverage can pay to repair or replace your flatbed truck if you’re ever in an accident (or if you ever collide with something else.)

-- Comprehensive coverage will pay to repair or replace your truck if something other than an accident causes damage to it.
+- Comprehensive coverage can pay to repair or replace your truck if something other than an accident causes damage to it.
 By that, we mean fire, vandalism, lightning, and falling objects (like trees.)
-It will also cover theft.
+It can also cover theft.